 This recipe might require a little bit of work, but the final result is always spectacular.
 A great way to impress your guests at the end of a meal!

-Just like their name indicates, these Mini Strawberry Custard Tarts are made out of three elements:
+These Mini Strawberry Tarts are made out of three elements:

-- The Tartlet Pastry – an Almond Shortcrust Pastry here
+- The Tartlet Pastry - an Sweet Shortcrust Pastry here

 - A Creamy Filling - a Vanilla Crème Pâtissière (aka Pastry Cream)

 - Fresh Fruits - the deliciously sweet Strawberries

 The Tartlet Crust is made from an 'Almond Pate Sucrée', which is best translated as a Sweet Almond Shortcrust Pastry.
 To make the pastry for these Strawberry Tartlets with Pastry Cream, you will need (see below for quantities):

 - Almond Meal (or Blanched Ground Almond)

 The filling for the French Fruit Tart is another big classic: the Crème Patissiere (aka Pastry Cream... or Vanilla Custard).
 It is made from:

 - Milk (can also be a mix of Milk and Cream)